NappingPiglet/dicecloud-v2-guide/documentation-for-properties/attackaction.md

 The type of the action, which represents how much time or effort it takes to perform the action.

 * Action
-  * A standard action, the default used for tasks during gameplay.
+  * A standard action, the default used for tasks during game play.
 * Bonus Action
   * A bonus action is less time intensive than a standard action, and is commonly used to represent performing a task that is either low effort or that you have trained to do in a very brief time.
 * Attack Action